Midyear Meeting

 - Adjudicating National Security in the China-US Rivalry - Ji Ma

-- China's International Legal Approach to Outer Space and Deep Seabed Mining - Huaxia Lai/Ariel Silverman
+- A Comparative Study of China’s Approach to Shaping International Outer Space and Deep Sea Mining Law - Ariel Silverman

 - Discussant - Tom Ginsburg